Please note this post may contain affiliate links.

 - Spinach: Fresh baby spinach adds a pop of vibrant green color to the pasta and provides a nutritious boost of vitamins and minerals.

-- Garlic: Garlic adds a savoury base flavor to the sauce.
+- Garlic: Garlic adds a savory base flavor to the sauce.

 - Basil: Fresh basil adds a fresh, herby flavor to the sauce and provides a pop of color.